sts10/sts10.github.io/_posts/2016-12-06-yubikey-and-gpg.markdown

 **Note**: I'm not an expert.
 While I think I've gotten pretty far with this, I don't understand everything yet.
 This blog post is mostly for my personal reference of how I got this to work, while consulting a combination of tutorials written by others linked to just below.
 If that doesn't sound like what you're looking for, check out the tutorials themselves and close this tab-- no hard feelings!

+**Note 2 (October 2017)**: I've added a note below about **a security issue** related to this procedure called the "Infineon RSA Key Generation Issue".
+This issue was announced publicly in October of 2017.
+See below for more, but [here's Yubico's page on the issue](https://www.yubico.com/keycheck/) and [an Ars Technica article about it](https://arstechnica.com/information-technology/2017/10/crypto-failure-cripples-millions-of-high-security-keys-750k-estonian-ids/).

 I have a basic understanding of PGP (I also have [an earlier post outlining some basics of PGP](https://sts10.github.io/2015/07/01/my-basic-understanding-of-pgp-encryption.html) if you like), but I knew setting up and using a YubiKey would be tricky for me and I still don't have a full grasp of it.
 So I spent the $40 and figured I could figure it out.
 Here's what I did.

 ![A YubiKey 4](https://hao0uteruy2io8071pzyqz13-wpengine.netdna-ssl.com/wp-content/uploads/2015/04/YubiKey-4-1000-2016-444x444.png)